rodrigobell/yelp-clone/README.md

 The following **additional** features are implemented:

 - [x] Search query is saved using User Defaults and app starts with whatever the user searched for last.
 - [x] User can call business from Details screen.
+(Feature cannot be demoed in simulator since it doesn't support calls.)
 - [x] Customize UI.
+   - [x] Change navigation bar color tint to red.
    - [x] Detail screen background displays blurred thumbnail image of business.
+   - [x] Auto Layout implemented in labels and images of details screen.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):